These rare and unusual cats are becoming very popular. But not all are genuine "minis" so be careful!

 Dwarf cats are domestic cat breeds which have the condition of dwarfism due to a genetic mutation.
 The Munchkin is the founding breed of the chondrodysplastic (short-legged) dwarf cat.
 Through outcrossing the Munchkin with a variety of normally proportioned cats a substantial number of dwarf breeds have been developed.
 The major dwarf breeds as set by the Dwarf Cat Association are as follows:

 The development of dwarf cats is at a fairly early stage (since the mid 1980s) and dwarf cat breeders are currently striving for recognition with the major cat registries.
 Dwarf cats are not widely accepted outside of the USA.
-Dwarf cats are potentially banned under the European Convention for the Protection of Pet Animals (European legislation) and have been condemned in the British Magazine Cat World.
+Dwarf cats are potentially banned under the European Convention for the Protection of Pet Animals (European legislation) and have been condemned in the British Magazine Cat World.#AdPlaceholder#

 In addition to chondrodysplastic dwarf cats, there are a number of normally proportioned dwarfed breeds.
 These are usually termed "mini" or "teacup" to differentiate them from the short-legged dwarf cats.
 Some may be due to a condition similar to primordial dwarfism found in humans.
 There are several lines of Teacup and Toy Persians currently being bred, with some due to a spontaneous mutation and others due to consistently selecting and breeding the smallest individuals from each generation to progressively downsize the breed.